 We're back to the second phrase in the long form blues again.
 This lick picks up where the last left off and continues to build suspense in the upper register.Length: 3:11 Difficulty: 2.5 Members Only

 DJ is back with the sixth phrase of his Swing Blues Solo.
 We're now at the second turnaround of the long form.
 This lick incorporates chromaticism to build tension.Length: 4:26 Difficulty: 2.5 Members Only

-We're back to the top in the 3rd round of the long form blues.
+We're back to the top in the 3rd chorus of the blues solo.
 This lick starts to amp up the solo by adding more bends and a few double stops.Length: 3:47 Difficulty: 2.5 Members Only

-DJ is back with the eighth phrase in his Swing Blues Solo.
-The second phrase of the 3rd round in our long form plays on chord seniority by incorporates hammer-ons.Length: 3:14 Difficulty: 2.5 Members Only
+DJ is back with the eighth phrase in the swing blues solo.
+The second phrase of the 3rd chorus incorporates hammer-ons.Length: 3:14 Difficulty: 2.5 Members Only